My stats are as follows:

 GRE: N/A (will take soon.
 I am usually getting perfect scores on the quantitative section of the GRE and 880-950 on the PGRE for practice tests)

-Research: One summer of Math research to work on some theory behind machine learning using statistical linear algebra; only ending up in a local presentation.
-Two summer of physics research, one in quantum gravity that continued for the following year and resulted in a publication and some local presentations, the other was an REU for one summer that resulted in a presentation.
+Research: One summer of Math research.
+Two summer of physics research, one in QG that continued for the following year and resulted in a publication and some local presentations, the other was an REU for one summer that resulted in a presentation.
 Will be continuing this as a full year senior thesis in black hole thermodynamics.

 I am applying as a theorist (relativity, astrophysics, or cosmology) for most programs, but I might apply for some computational cosmology too.